LPSim/backend/README.md

 from certain state and continue running, and also easy for frontend to render the game states.

+High compatible with different version of charactors or cards.
+(Although currently not implemented,) You can start a match between version 3.8 Itto-Barbara-Noelle and version 3.3 dual-Geo Maguu Kenki.

 Interact by request and response.
 When request list is not empty, agents need to response to one of the request.
 When multiple players need to response, (e.g. switch card and choose charactor at startup),